Department of Labor Logo United States Department of Labor

 Sales managers recruit, hire, and train new members of the sales staff.

-Sales managers direct organizations' sales teams.
+Sales managers plan, direct, or coordinate the delivery of a product or service to the customer.
 They set sales goals, analyze data, and develop training programs for organizations’ sales representatives.

 Duties